James Miller (architect): Career

 An American influence began to appear in Miller's work following a 1902 fact-finding visit to the USA by Matheson.
 An early example was Olympic House (1903), a plain rectangular speculative office development in Glasgow's Queen Street, followed by the Anchor Line Building (1905–07) on St Vincent Place.
 The façade of this building is of white faience tiles, the first time that a Scottish architect had used this material.
 It developed further following the appointment in 1918 of Richard M Gunn as chief draughtsman and designer, which resulted in designs such as the McLaren warehouse (1922) in George Square, and the massive classical Head Office for the Union Bank of Scotland (1924) in St Vincent Street.
+Under the guidance and advice from Eugène Bourdon, (1870-1916) a brilliant French architect and Professor at the Glasgow School of Art, Gunn also travelled to the US, where he spent time studying US architecture in a New York office, 1910.

 Miller's later commercial architecture during the 1930s featured hints of Egyptian revival decoration and Art Deco, as seen in the Commercial Bank of Scotland (1930–1) at the corner of Glasgow's West Nile and West George streets; and the last of his bank buildings, also for the Commercial Bank of Scotland, at 30 Bothwell Street (1934–35).
 Both these buildings used white Portland Stone to combat the effects of Glasgow's polluted atmosphere at the time.

 Major commissions beyond Scotland included Wyggeston Grammar School for Boys (1927) in Leicester, and the neo-Georgian style Dining Hall and 'Cocoa Block' (1929) for Cadbury at Bournville.
 His final designs were for long, low buildings such as the Glasgow & West of Scotland College of Commerce (1933) in Pitt Street, Glasgow.

 Miller's domestic work spanned his architectural career.
-Much of his early work, such as 'Dunloskin', Dumbreck (1890), and Craighuchty Terrace, Aberfoyle (c.1890) is in an English Arts & Crafts style and influenced by his railway architecture.
+Much of his early work, such as "Dunloskin", Dumbreck (1890), and Craighuchty Terrace, Aberfoyle (c.
+1890) is in an English Arts & Crafts style and influenced by his railway architecture.
 Further commissions for houses in Glasgow followed as a result of Miller's involvement in the 1901 Glasgow International Exhibition, including 8 and 10 Lowther Terrace, Great Western Road (1904 and 1910 respectively).
-Between 1915 and 1923, he designed 'Kildonan', near Barrhill, Ayrshire, for Captain David Euan Wallace MP, a very large property similar in size to Turnberry Hotel, and in a Tudor Revival style.
+Between 1915 and 1923, he designed "Kildonan", near Barrhill, Ayrshire, for Captain David Euan Wallace MP, a very large property similar in size to Turnberry Hotel, and in a Tudor Revival style.